microsoft/fluentui/packages/web-components/docs/api-report.md

 // Warning: (ae-internal-missing-underscore) The name "StealthButtonStyles" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const StealthButtonStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, interactivitySelector?: string) => ElementStyles;
+export const StealthButtonStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, interactivitySelector?: string, nonInteractivitySelector?: string) => ElementStyles;

 // @public (undocumented)
 export const strokeWidth: CSSDesignToken<number>;